josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 When you navigate to list view, it gets a list of heroes and displays them.
 When you click on a hero, the detail view has to display that particular hero.

-You tell the detail view which hero to display by including the selected hero's ID in the route URL.
+You tell the detail view which hero to display by including the ID of the selected hero in the route URL.

 Import the hero components from their new locations in the `src/app/heroes/` folder and define the two hero routes.